 The tombs can be found at the lower level of the building and are the main focus of the entire construction.

-Interesting fact about the Taj Mahal tombs: The cenotaph of Emperor Shah Jahan is the only visible asymmetric element in the entire Taj Mahal complex.
+An interesting fact about the Taj Mahal tombs: The cenotaph of Emperor Shah Jahan is the only visible asymmetric element in the entire Taj Mahal complex.

 7. Taj Mahal decorations